 The first machines, made by Isaac Singer, were mass produced in the 1850's.
-These machines were powered by a foot pedal and moved in up and down direction (rather than side to side).
-But Singer used Howe's patented lockstitch, so he was sued for a patent infringement.
+These machines were powered by a foot pedal and moved in an up and down direction (rather than side to side).
+But Singer used Howe's patented lockstitch, so he was sued for patent infringement.
 After Elias Howe defended his right to a share in the profit, his annual income considerably increased.

 Other Historical Facts About Sewing Machines

-The first mechanical machines were used in production lines of garment factories.
+The first mechanical machines were used in the production lines of garment factories.
 In 1889 sewing machines for home use were designed and entered the market.
 By 1905, the electric machines were widely used.

 The Impact of the Sewing Machine Invention

-Isaac Merrit Singer came up with the idea of instalment credits that were granted on condition of their repayment at regular intervals over a specified time period.
+Isaac Merrit Singer came up with the idea of installment credits that were granted on condition of their repayment at regular intervals over a specified time period.
 These credits allowed many women to buy sewing machines for making their own clothing.
 The sewing machines were the first household machines which enabled women to perform their domestic tasks, saving hours of labour time.

 Later on, sewing machines played an important role in producing other goods, like automobile seats and furniture.
 Besides, items like towels, pillows, curtains, and various toys could also be sewn by machines.
 All in all, it was one of the essential labour-saving inventions that improved the quality of life.

 1. 10 Tips for Buying a Sewing Machine, Instructables.
 April 19, 2015.

 2. How to Choose a Sewing Machine, wikiHow.